 - Eight masks in red and orange hues are arranged in an undulating pattern along a wall at "Cave Kiva".
 It's a ceremonial cave similar to underground kivas of present-day Pueblos.

-The Hueco Tanks area has the largest (more than 200) concentration of Native American painted masks in North America.
-The masks are significant because they influenced the rest of Southwestern art.
+The Hueco Tanks area has the largest (more than 200) amount of Native American painted masks in North America.
+The masks are especially significant because they influenced the rest of Southwestern art.

 The first to explore and study the mask pictographs were Forrest and Lula Kirkland in 1939. "...(T)he designs themselves reflect considerable artistic ability," wrote Forrest Kirkland, a commercial artist who copied the works while his wife photographed them, and searched for others.